Using data from the StockBrokers.com 2017 Broker Rankings

-Alongside trade commissions, being able to trade the way you want is a must.
-Lightspeed Trading provides its clients with Stock Trading, Options Trading and Futures Trading while Charles Schwab gives clients access to Stock Trading, Options Trading, Mutual Funds and Futures Trading.
-When it comes to mutual funds, Charles Schwab boasts an offering of 5165 compared to Lightspeed Trading's 0 available funds.
-Commission free ETFs can also be a nice plus, with Lightspeed Trading falling behind Charles Schwab, offering 0 commission free etfs compared to Charles Schwab's 229.
+Next, investors want to make sure they can trade the investment vehicle they want.
+Lightspeed Trading offers clients Stock Trading, Options Trading and Futures Trading while Charles Schwab offers Stock Trading, Options Trading, Mutual Funds and Futures Trading.
+As far as mutual funds go, Lightspeed Trading trails Charles Schwab by 5,165.00 total mutual funds, with Charles Schwab offering 5165 and Lightspeed Trading offering 0.
+And, commission free ETFs deserve a comparison, with Lightspeed Trading falling behind Charles Schwab, offering 0 commission free ETFs compared to Charles Schwab's 229.

-Last but not least, by breaking down important features that each broker offers, we can really help to separate the two brokers.
+Finally, by comparing the each broker's website and platform features, we can surface interesting differences.
 Lightspeed Trading offers virtual trading while Charles Schwab does not.
-For mobile trading, Charles Schwab gives clients access to an iPhone App, iPad App and Android App while Lightspeed Trading has an none of these.
-Furthermore, some investors like to bank online, and multiple brokerages provide these services to clients.
+For mobile trading, Charles Schwab offers the iPhone App, iPad App and Android App while Lightspeed Trading offers the none of these.
+Online banking is also used by many customers, and multiple full-service brokerages provide these services.
 Checking Accounts, Savings Accounts, Debit Cards, Credit Cards and Mortgage Loans are offered by Charles Schwab while Lightspeed Trading offers none of these.
-On the whole, when it comes to tools, research, and trading on the go, Charles Schwab was rated for Best in Class - Platforms & Tools and Best in Class - Research in 2014, while Lightspeed Trading was rated for none of these.
+All factors considered, when it comes to platform tools, research, and mobile trading, Charles Schwab finished with awards Best in Class - Platforms & Tools and Best in Class - Research in 2017, while Lightspeed Trading came up with none of these.

-Overall, Charles Schwab takes the upper hand with 4.50 stars over Lightspeed Trading's 2.50 stars.
+Overall, Charles Schwab comes out on top with 4.50 stars over Lightspeed Trading's 2.50 stars.